 1940 - Kim's first wife, Kim Hye Sun, is captured by the Japanese on 6 April and later killed by them.

 1941 - Kim is reputedly the only surviving leader of the Anti-Japanese United Army left in Manchuria.
-In March, he and about 120 of his men flee to Siberia, where they are detained by Soviet authorities and forced to join the 88th Special Independent Guerrilla Brigade of the Soviet Army, a unit assigned to intelligence gathering activities in Manchuria.
+In March, he and about 120 of his men flee to Siberia, where they are detained by Soviet authorities and forced to join a brigade of the Soviet Army that has been assigned to intelligence gathering activities in Manchuria.

-Kim is given command of the 1st Battalion of the brigade, and he and his men are trained in espionage, radio communications and sabotage.
+Kim is given command of a battalion in the brigade, and he and his men are trained in espionage, radio communications and sabotage.
 They also receive political instruction.
-Kim and his men will work with the Soviets until the end of the war, by which time Kim has reached the rank of captain.
+Kim and his men work with the Soviets until the end of the war.

-Kim's second wife, Kim Jong Suk, gives birth to a son, Kim Jong Il, on 16 February.
-The child is born in an army camp in the Siberian city of Vyatskoye.
+Kim's second wife, Kim Jong Suk, gives birth to a son, Kim Jong Il, on 16 February 1941.
+The child is born in an army camp in Siberia.
 (Some sources give the date of Kim Jong Il's birth as 16 February 1942.)

-As part of the personality cult that will be created around Kim Il Sung and his son it is later claimed that Kim Jong Il was born in a log cabin on the slopes of North Korea's highest and most sacred peak, Paektu-san (White Head Mountain), on the border with Manchuria.
+As part of the personality cult that is created around Kim Il Sung and his son, it is later claimed that Kim Jong Il was born in a log cabin on the slopes of North Korea's highest and most sacred peak, Paektu-san (White Head Mountain), on the border with Manchuria.

-To amplify the messianic nature of the myth it will be said that a double rainbow, a bright star in the sky and a swallow descending from heaven heralded his birth.
+To amplify the messianic nature of the myth, it is said that a double rainbow, a bright star in the sky and a swallow descending from heaven heralded his birth.

-Kim Jong Suk will bear three more children to Kim Il Sung, two boys and a girl.
-However, both boys will die young, one in a swimming accident and the other during a difficult birth that will also kill Kim Jong Suk.
+Kim Jong Suk bears three more children to Kim Il Sung, two boys and a girl.
+However, both boys die young, one in a swimming accident and the other during a difficult birth that also kills Kim Jong Suk.
 Kim marries his third wife, Kim Song Ae, in 1962.
 It is believed the couple have four children.

 1945 - The US drops atomic bombs on Hiroshima and Nagasaki on 6 and 9 August 1945 respectively.
 Japanese Emperor Hirohito surrenders unconditionally on 15 August 1945, ending both the Second World War and the Second Sino-Japanese War.